Tanjiro Kamado: Amazing! You really are superhuman!!

 - Disabled in the Adaptation: Tanjiro loses his right eye and left forearm earlier than in the original manga.

-- Enemy Mine: Tanjiro and Muzan are forced to do this against a berserk Nezuko.
+- Enemy Mine: Tanjiro and Muzan are forced to unite against a berserk Nezuko.

 - Establishing Character Moment: Tanjiro establishes himself as an Ax-Crazy Adaptational Jerkass by torturing the demon in the temple with a Slasher Smile, instead of hesitating to harm him, after Muzan kills most of his family in front of him, takes his left arm and right eye away, and turns his surviving sister into a demon in the first chapter.

 - Eye Scream: Muzan transfers his blood to Tanjiro, destroying the latter's right eye.
-The final chapter reveals that Tanjiro's demonic transformation has restored his right eye, though it has a slit pupil instead of a normal one.
+Tanjiro's demonic transformation restores it, though it has a slit pupil instead of a normal one.

 - Expressive Mask: When Nezuko briefly gains a cleft chin in Chapter 18, Urokodaki's mask moves its eyebrows and mouth with surprise.